 Inflammation is a part of the immune system and helps heal your body when something is wrong.
 If you stub your toe and it goes red, that's inflammation.
 But you also have inflammation inside your body, in cells and tissue.
 If an unknown pathogen enters the body, inflammation can help get rid of it.

 So inflammation in itself isn't bad but it becomes problematic if it is chronic, i.e. lasts for more than a few days.
 This means your immune system is always on alert and never gets a chance to relax.
 There are several ways to lower inflammation in the body, like exercise, certain foods, and sleep.

-The average adult needs between 7 and 9 hours of sleep every night.
+The average adult needs between seven and nine hours of sleep every night.
 Our need for sleep is regulated by our circadian rhythms which release sleep hormones that make you tired when it's time to sleep.